-Rev'it is using a new design to allow easier adjustments for armor in the jackets and pants.
+REV'IT! is using a new design to allow easier adjustments for armor in the jackets and pants.
 The system, shown in the photo below, is easier to use and has printed instructions for positioning the armor.

-Building on the phenomenal success of the Tornado hot-weather riding outfit (dealers had a hard time keeping them in stock!), Rev'it developed the new Airwave jacket and pants (photos below), which will also be released in Spring of 2012.
+Building on the phenomenal success of the Tornado hot-weather riding outfit (dealers had a hard time keeping them in stock!), REV'IT! developed the new Airwave jacket and pants (photos below), which will also be released in Spring of 2012.

-The Airwave is an evolution of the Rev'it "Air" mesh jacket and pants (review), one of my all-time favorites and the only outfit to have when the weather gets really, really hot.
+The Airwave is an evolution of the REV'IT!
+"Air" mesh jacket and pants (review), one of my all-time favorites and the only outfit to have when the weather gets really, really hot.

 The Airwave looks even better, with sharp styling and just a touch of high-vis yellow along the arms in the version shown below.
 The jacket is also available with red trim, black trim or an all-black version.

 Matching Airwave pants have full mesh panels at the upper and lower thighs, lower legs and down the back of the legs in the rear.

 It will have a list price of $199.99 for the jacket and $189.99 for the pants.
 Order yours as soon as you can, because these will sell faster than Italian ice come summer time!

-Here's one that may or may not make it to North America, so if you're interested, I suggest you barrage Rev'it with email!
+Here's one that may or may not make it to North America, so if you're interested, I suggest you barrage REV'IT! with email!

 The CE EN-471 standard for high-visibility motorcycle riding clothes is being used in many European countries, although there is some controversy on how much difference this type of clothing can make for rider visibility.

 Designed to fit over any motorcycle jacket, the Athos Air vest looks the part.
-It isn't on the Rev'it USA price list for 2012 but they're testing the market for feedback.
+It isn't on the REV'IT!
+USA price list for 2012 but they're testing the market for feedback.
 I like it and hope they bring it to North America.

-The Rev'it Ignition jacket and the Gear pants were another very popular item released in 2011.
+The REV'IT!
+Ignition jacket and the Gear pants were another very popular item released in 2011.
 Both have been improved for 2012, now called the Ignition 2 jacket and Gear 2 pants.

 These are leather/mesh hybrid garments which, when you think about it, offers the best of both worlds -- the protection of leather with the excellent ventilation properties of mesh.

 The Ignition 2 jacket and Gear 2 pants are available in men's and women's versions in black or black/anthracite (shown below), perfect for cruising or touring.
 The jacket has a list price of $499.99 and the pants list for $399.99.

-One-piece suits are unfortunately not as popular with street riders in the U.S.A. as they are elsewhere, but that doesn't prevent Rev'it from listing the suits in their North American catalog.
+One-piece suits are unfortunately not as popular with street riders in the U.S.A. as they are elsewhere, but that doesn't prevent REV'IT! from listing the suits in their North American catalog.

-The Rev'it suits have been proven in racing with some of the top riders and race series in the world, up to and including MotoGP.
-Each year, Rev'it evolves the suits (and other gear) based on racer feedback.
+The REV'IT! suits have been proven in racing with some of the top riders and race series in the world, up to and including MotoGP.
+Each year, REV'IT! evolves the suits (and other gear) based on racer feedback.

 REV'IT! said it was developed from MotoGP and by studying all of the slow-motion crash footage of many riders wearing the various brands of leather suits, to determine which parts of the suit require the most protection from impact and abrasion.